TOURNAMENT RULES & PROCEDURES

 OFFICIALS.
 Five judges (evaluators)

 evaluate forms and weapons events.
-In addition, a chief judge manages each
+In addition, a chief judge manages each event,

-judge does not participate in scoring unless only four or fewer evaluators are
+does not participate in scoring unless only four or fewer evaluators are

 available.
 A scorekeeper and timekeeper sit at the head table with the chief